-Chair of the Welfare Payments Infrastructure Transformation program Expert Advisory Group for the federal Department of Human Services
+Chair of the Expert Advisory Group for the federal government’s Welfare Payments Infrastructure Transformation Program (WPIT) which is being implemented by the former Department of Human Services (now Services Australia)

 • Changing Shape: institutions for a digital era (2014) co-authored with former Finance Minister Lindsay Tanner

-Simon spent a decade in the UK Government including as a Head of Digital and Data in the Home Affairs Department where he worked closely with the Government Digital Service, in a Ministerial Strategy Unit and as a Regional Operational Assistant Director.
+Previously he spent a decade as a public servant, including as a Head of Digital and Data in the Home Office, in a Ministerial Strategy Unit, and as a Regional Operational Assistant Director in the UK.